ayresnet/ayresnet/README.md

 **AyresNet** is a technology company based in Argentina.
 We focus on **IoT, web development, and tech retail**, combining hardware, cloud, and e-commerce.

+Unlike many brands that resell generic products, at AyresNet we **design every IoT device from scratch**, both the electronics and the software.
+Every board, every line of code, every technical decision is our own — we don’t buy devices just to put a label on them.

 - 🧠 Custom **IoT solutions** (ESP32, Firebase, embedded systems)
 - 🌐 Modern websites with **WordPress + WooCommerce**
 - 📱 Sales of **phones, tablets, laptops, and gaming consoles**